zdannar/json-env-logger/README.md

 <details><summary>I have more questions</summary>
 <p>

  That's technically not a question but ok.
-Ask away by [opening a GitHub issue](https://github.com/softprops/json-env-logger/issues/new).
+Ask away by [opening a GitHub issue](https://github.com/zdannar/json-env-logger2/issues/new).
 Thanks!
 </p>
 </details>
 &nbsp;

-Doug Tangren (softprops) 2020
+zdannar 2022